-Myanmar military denies claims it was threatening a coup
+Myanmar military denies coup threats over vote fraud claims

 The military has not been alone in criticizing the election.

-Independent rights groups before and after the polls criticized the disenfranchisement of Rohingya Muslims and the cancellation of the vote in certain areas.
+Independent rights groups before and after the polls criticized the disenfranchisement of Rohingya Muslims and the cancellation of the vote in some areas.

-The election commission cited the dangers of ongoing combat between government forces and ethnic minority guerrillas, but critics suggested certain areas were singled out for cancellation because they were certain to elect lawmakers from parties hostile to Suu Kyi’s government.
+The election commission cited the dangers of ongoing combat between government forces and ethnic minority guerrillas, but critics suggested specific areas were singled out for cancellation because they were certain to elect lawmakers from parties hostile to Suu Kyi’s government.

-Associated Press journalist Thein Zaw in Yangon contributed to this report.
+Associated Press journalist Thein Zaw in Yangon, Myanmar, contributed to this report.